hybridgroup/artoo-pebble/docs/events.md

 ## tap

-WHen a pebble tap event is detected.
+When a pebble tap event is detected.